-The Putting Stance varies from person to person.
+The Putting Stance varies from

 A good standard to adopt is a shoulder-width stance that is square to the target line with your feet facing forward, and your weight evenly distributed.

 The conventional Putting Stance is shoulder-width, feet parallel to your aimline, and with your toes pointing straight ahead.

 In other words, your feet are lined up with the other flow lines of shoulders, forearms, hips, and knees.

 When you adopt an open (left foot back) or a closed (right foot back) stance, you run the risk of your putter path following a line that is parallel to your toe-line, and not your aimline.

 If your feet are splayed and not pointed straight ahead, it is easier to rotate your body instead of moving it in a plane parallel to your aimline.

 Quote from Dave Stockton "In putting you don't aim with your feet...
 You aim with your eyes and the clubface.
 Thus, I like to open my stance slightly, pulling my left foot an inch or so back from the target line."